Building Inspection Technology

 Career opportunities -

-From revewing construction blueprints to performing on site inspections, code professionals work in a variety of positions that ensure residential and commercial construction meets safety requirements through building codes and ordinances.
-You could work in an exciting career as a -
+From reviewing construction blueprints to performing on-site inspections, code professionals work in a variety of positions that ensure residential and commercial construction meets safety requirements through building codes and ordinances.
+You could work in an exciting career as a:

 Classes are primarily held remotely through the Brooks Regional Training Center.